Denbury Inc. (DEN) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price suggested by analysts for DEN is $95.71, which is -$3.7 below the current market price.
-The public float for DEN is 49.24M, and currently, shorts hold a 6.53% of that float.
-The average trading volume for DEN on September 12, 2023 was 1.39M shares.
+The average price predicted by analysts for DEN is $95.71, which is -$4.34 below the current price.
+The public float for DEN is 49.24M and currently, short sellers hold a 8.02% ratio of that float.
+The average trading volume of DEN on September 19, 2023 was 1.49M shares.

 DEN’s Market Performance